Roger Stone Promises He Won’t Share Mueller Report

 — ArtistStacy (@ARTISTstacy) April 13, 2019

-In yet another filing, Stone’s team promises that if they had access to the report, they would not share it’s contents and would only use it in the preparation of Stone’s legal defense.
+In yet another filing, Stone’s team promises that if they had access to the report, they would not share its contents and would only use it in the preparation of Stone’s legal defense.

 They also argue that because, according to Barr’s summary of the report, Mueller did not find evidence of collusion with Russia, that Stone’s alleged crimes become moot.
 Without the Trump-Russia connection, they argue, Stone is in the clear.